mondalbidisha/Personal-Finance-Management-System/README.md

 # Personal-Finance-Management-System (PFMS)

 <p align="center">
-  PFMS is an open-source expense tracker application to effortlessly track and manage your expenses.
+  PFMS is an expense tracker application to effortlessly track and manage your expenses.
 </p>

 <p align="center">